-Our 275 Tactical Cord is a Mil Type 1 Style Cord that we manufacture to our specs with a 4 strand core and 16 strand cover delivering a whopping 275 pound test break.
-It's some tough stuff!
+275 Tactical Cord is a Mil Type 1 Style Cord with a 4 strand core and 16 strand cover delivering a whopping 275 pound test break.
+While lower profile it too is some tough stuff.

 Typically this cord is found in military applications and is black in color but is used similarly to 550 Paracord.

-After hearing from hundreds of customers that they wanted something lower profile and not as "bulky" - that got us thinking.
+After hearing from hundreds of customers that they wanted something not as "bulky" as paracord we decided to offer 275TC as well.